DanielXMoore/Civet/civet.dev/comparison.md

 Another discrepancy is that Civet automatically combines consecutive JSX tags at the same indentation level into a JSX fragment.
-(Otherwise, only the last tag would serve a function.)
+(Otherwise, only the last tag would serve a purpose.)

 <Playground>
 <h1>Hello</h1>